yatiml/yatiml/docs/development.rst

-Now that our clone is connected to both the fork (origin) and the original repository (conda-forge), we can synchronised them:
+Now that our clone is connected to both the fork (origin) and the original repository (conda-forge), we can synchronise them:

 .. code-block:: bash

-  git checkout release-w.x.y        # previous release
+  git switch release-w.x.y          # previous release
   git pull                          # get changes made by conda in the fork git checkout main git pull conda-forge main         # get the previous merge